 The VPAA, in conjunction with the Director of Human Resources, shall meet with the faculty member to discuss the charge.
 The faculty member shall receive a copy of the written complaint at that meeting.
 If the faculty member requests, and the complainant agrees, the complainant may meet with the faculty member at an appropriate stage of the procedure.
-This meeting shall take place in the presence of the VPAA, and the Director of Human Resources.
-If the faculty member claims to be innocent of the charge, this shall be stated in writing to the VPAA.
+This meeting shall take place in the presence of the VPAA and the Director of Human Resources.
+If the faculty member denies the improper conduct alleged in the charge, this shall be stated in writing to the VPAA.

 If the VPAA and/or the Director of Human Resources decides at any time before resolution, that further investigation is necessary, this shall be pursued in the most timely manner possible.
 In addition, in the case of further investigation, wherever possible the confidentiality of all involved individuals shall be maintained.

-If the VPAA and the Director of Human Resources decide that the charges are to be upheld, the case shall be forwarded, with documentation, to the Faculty Hearing Committee.
+If the VPAA and the Director of Human Resources decide that the charges have merit and may constitute a violation or law or University policy, the case shall be forwarded, with documentation, to the Faculty Hearing Committee.
 The Faculty Hearing Committee shall proceed as outlined in the Faculty Handbook.